Your Health at Flawless Feet is our Priority

 Raynaud’s

 Most people think of this as a condition that only affects your hands but if your fingers are turning white and losing sensation then that might also be happening to your toes.
-Raynaud’s is caused by your small blood vessels being over sensitive which then narrow, restricting the blood flow.

 There are things you can try to avoid a Raynaud’s attack

-• Ensure your foot ware doesn’t rub.
+• Ensure your footwear doesn’t rub.

 • Chose a padded insole.